 - written work about the project

-- supervision by the Humanities Internship Practicum coordinator and the student's department
+- supervision by the Humanities Internship Practicum coordinator and the student's programme

 (*The Humanities disciplines include all Arts subjects, including Law, Theology, Social Work, Music and Performing Arts.)